All She Wants to Do Is Dance: History

 The song critiques the US intervention in Central America, particularly in the then-ongoing Contra War, in which the Reagan administration funded the right-wing rebel group Contras to overthrow the socialist Sandinista National Liberation Front government in Nicaragua.

-Backing vocals for the song was provided by Patty Smyth of the band Scandal, and Martha Davis, lead singer of the Motels.
+Backing vocals for the song were provided by Patty Smyth of the band Scandal, and Martha Davis, lead singer of the Motels.

 When Kortchmar was asked about the song, he said, "I had the groove and the music going.
 That record was made back when the technology had just started to really take over in music.
 I had one of the first Yamaha DX7s, which was a keyboard that was used a ton in the '80s, but we ended up luckily getting one of the first ones in the United States.
 It's a synthesizer keyboard, and I used it to get that sound that you hear the record starting with."

-The commercial U.S. 7" vinyl version has a slightly different intro than the LP version from Building the Perfect Beast.
+The commercial U.S. 7" vinyl version has a slightly different intro from the LP version from Building the Perfect Beast.

 Critical reception

-John Leland from Spin magazine wrote about the 12" single version of the song saying "...this mother whomps from the git with punchy electronic drums and a mix that keeps one foot off the ground for a full seven-and-a-half minutes.
+John Leland from Spin magazine wrote "...this mother whomps from the git with punchy electronic drums and a mix that keeps one foot off the ground for a full seven-and-a-half minutes.
 Henley's post-hedonist vision of apocalypse is twisted."